sergevas/mobi-bot/README.md

 # bcbot
-A repository for my Open Eclipse IoT Challenge 2.0 Project
+A repository for the DIY mobile robot software